New to fostercare?

 What support will I get?

-The availability, the quality, and the consistency of support that foster carers receive can and does have a direct bearing on how well they can do their job.
+The availability, the quality, and the consistency of support that foster parents receive can and does have a direct bearing on how well they can do their job.
 This in turn, has a real impact on how well children and young people can settle and develop in their foster placements.

-The support to our foster carers includes:
+The support offered to our foster parents includes:

 - At least fortnightly visits to your home by your personal Supervising Social Worker.
 If you require any additional support over and above fortnightly visits, this will be available to you.